Mirza Agha Emami

 • Innovation in khātam (inlay) and furniture design

-He respected tradition, yet reimagined Persian motifs with boldness and originality.
+He respected tradition, yet reimagined Persian motifs and persian carpet pattern composition with boldness and originality.

 Innovation in carpet art